 Secondly, look at the location for the boiler, including the amount of space that is available.
 This will influence what kind of appliance you can opt for.
-If you want a gas-powered machine you will need to place it near an exterior wall so you can install the flue.
-Larger appliances need to be placed on the floor rather than wall mounted.
+If you want a gas-powered machine, you will need to place it near an exterior wall so you can install the flue.
+Larger appliances need to be on the floor and not wall mounted.

 The next thing to look at is the running costs.
 There are many different models available with varying efficiency ratings.
 The most efficient boilers will reduce your energy usage and provide cost savings.
 Take a look at how much you could expect to spend per month and whether this is affordable for you.
 In addition, factor in costs for maintenance and servicing.

 A final thing to take into account is the safety.
-Electric boilers are considered to be safer because they don’t use or produce gas.
-If you do opt for a gas-powered appliance you need to make sure it is installed correctly by a Gas Safe engineer.
-On top of this, it must be serviced annually by a qualified professional.
+Electric boilers are thought of as safer because they don’t use or produce gas.
+If you do opt for a gas-powered appliance you need to make sure you install it correctly using a Gas Safe engineer.
+On top of this, you must service it annually with the aid of a qualified professional.
 It is also wise to install a carbon monoxide detector just in case there is a fault and a leak.

 Find professional advice in Plymouth

 If you do need a new boiler, it is wise to look for quotes to see who can offer the best price.
 Warm.co.uk can help with this.
 Simply call 0800 311 8990 or complete our online form for three quotes.
 We can put you in touch with engineers for central heating and boiler installation Plymouth residents love working with.

 Central Heating Plymouth